 If you want some ideas for putting together a letter of complaint the Legal Ombudsman has set out an example complaint letter that you can look at first.

-Click here to visit the Legal Ombudsman’s website for information and support.
+The Legal Ombudsman’s website has further information and support.

 What about problems I have with someone else’s Costs Lawyer?